AdamSobieski/Narratology/README.md

-## Incremental Story Comprehension
+## Incremental Comprehension

-The following model explores that situation models could be represented using semantic datasets and that computational interpretations of sequences of events could involve producing weighted candidate sets of updates for such situation models.
+The following model explores that situation models could be represented using semantic datasets and that computational interpretations of sequences, e.g., sequences of story events, could involve producing weighted candidate sets of updates to nodes' situation models.

 ```cs
 using VDS.RDF;